kbec19/NYT-Analysis/README.md

 I continued down the same path but with new data and a new direction through the DACSS 697D course "Text as Data".

-This stage of the project examines the difference in headlines between the paper and online versions of the New York Times articles surrounding and related to the withdrawal of U.S. troops from Afghanistan.
-The analysis includes articles that mention “Afghanistan” from the Doha Agreement (February 29, 2020) through September 30, 2021, following the Congressional testimonies conducted September 28-29, 2021, regarding the withdrawal.
-The data analyzed will constitute a corpus obtained through the New York Times API, including both versions of each headline to conduct sentiment analysis.
-Multiple analyses will be demonstrated to find whether the NYT uses different title structures online vs. print to invoke different feelings depending on its audience.
+This project examines the difference in headlines between the paper and online versions of the New York Times articles related to the withdrawal of U.S. troops from Afghanistan.
+The analysis includes articles that mention “Afghanistan” from the time of the Doha Agreement (February 29, 2020) through September 30, 2021, following the Congressional testimonies conducted September 28-29, 2021.

-More background data can be found in [this series of posts](https://www.kristinabecvar.com/) from my academic blog.
+Analysis of a corpus compiled from data obtained through the New York Times API showed no statistically significant differences in the headlines using three widely used sentiment and emotion lexicons.

+Topic modeling and examining a co-occurrence matrix of each set of headlines showed patterns in which types of words are chosen for the respective audience.

+Specifically, this preliminary analysis showed that print headlines might carry fewer emotionally weighted words than online headlines.

-Citations:
+# Citations:

 * This research makes use of the [NRC Word-Emotion Association Lexicon](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm), created by Saif Mohammad and Peter Turney at the National Research Council Canada.